ingride-n/kafka-java-programming-101/README.md

 ```
 zookeeper-server-start config/zookeeper.properties
 ```
 6. Open a second terminal window and start a kafka server.
-It is hosted on port 9092.
+It will be hosted on port 9092.
 ```
 kafka-server-start config/server.properties
 ```